1. Latitude is the angular distance of a place measured in degrees _____________.

 Explanation: A single time zone avoids confusion in transport, business, and governance.

-61. If it is 12 noon IST, the local time in Arunachal Pradesh (approx. 95°E) will be:
+61. If it is 12 noon IST, the local time in Arunachal Pradesh (approx. 95°E) will be_____________.

 A) 12:30 pm